How to Classify Your AI System Under the EU AI Act

 1. Prohibited (Unacceptable Risk)

 AI practices that are outright banned because they pose an unacceptable risk to fundamental rights.
 These are defined in Article 5 and include social scoring, manipulative AI, and certain uses of biometric identification.
-There are no compliance pathways for prohibited systems — they simply cannot be deployed in the EU.
+There is no compliance pathway here.
+Prohibited systems cannot be deployed in the EU.

 2. High-Risk

 AI systems that pose significant risks to health, safety, or fundamental rights.
-These must meet extensive requirements before being placed on the market or put into service.
-The requirements include risk management, data governance, technical documentation, transparency, human oversight, and more.
-High-risk systems are defined through two pathways in Articles 6 and 7 and Annex III.
+These must meet extensive requirements before being placed on the market or put into service: risk management, data governance, technical documentation, transparency, human oversight, and more.
+The two pathways to high-risk classification are defined in Articles 6 and 7, with specific use cases listed in Annex III.

 3. Limited Risk

 AI systems with specific transparency obligations.
 Users must be informed they are interacting with an AI system.
 This covers chatbots, emotion recognition systems, and AI systems that generate or manipulate content (deepfakes).
-Defined primarily in Article 50.
+The relevant provisions are in Article 50.

 4. Minimal Risk

 AI systems that pose negligible risk.
 No mandatory requirements apply, though voluntary codes of conduct are encouraged under Article 95.
-This covers the majority of AI applications, such as spam filters, AI-powered video games, and inventory management systems.
+Most AI applications fall here: spam filters, AI-powered video games, inventory management systems, and so on.

 Step 1: Check for Prohibited Practices (Article 5)

-Your first step should always be to check whether your AI system falls under the prohibited practices defined in Article 5.
-Ask yourself:
+Start by checking whether your AI system falls under the prohibited practices defined in Article 5.
+The key questions:

 If the answer to any of these is yes, your system is prohibited.
 Some narrow exceptions exist (for example, law enforcement biometric identification under strict conditions), but these require careful legal analysis.